The-Star-Citizen-Wikis/SharedModules/README.md

-# SharedModules
+# Star Citizen Wikis MediaWiki shared modules and templates

-These LUA modules are shared between starcitizen.tools and star-citizen.wiki.
+These Lua modules and templates are shared between starcitizen.tools and star-citizen.wiki.

+## Notes
-Changes on either Wiki should be propagated to this repository.
+- **Changes on either wikis must be propagated to this repository.**
+- Mark a template or module as shared by adding `scwShared=true` to the documentation template.
+- Modules and templates must be language-agnostic.